 The festival will screen two main types of student documentary – documentaries and animations that have a documentary element.
-Over the past three years we have screened documentaries from Cork, Ireland in general, the UK, Europe, the USA, South America, Asia and Africa.
+In the festival, we have screened documentaries from Cork, Ireland in general, the UK, Europe, the USA, South America, Asia and Africa.
 This year we hope to again attract vibrant student work from all over the world.
-Documentaries can be no longer that 25 minutes.
+Documentaries can be no longer that 20 minutes.

-Filmmakers whose documentaries were featured at previous festivals came to Cork for the awards ceremony and had a great time exploring its attractions.
-Due to the Covid-19 pandemic, we had to run the 2020 festival online – we live streamed the festival over two days in April, 2020.
-Depending on the public health situation as the year progresses, we will extend an invitation to visit Cork to the filmmakers whose work is chosen for the 2021 festival.
-Films are screened in the intimate Rory Gallagher Theatre, named for the world famous Cork blues/rock guitarist Rory Gallagher.
-We will consider live streaming the festival again this year, in conjunction with the live event.
+Filmmakers whose documentaries were featured at previous festivals came to Cork for the awards ceremony and had a great time exploring its attractions..
+The festival didn’t run in 2022 - due to Covid-19 restrictions - but now we are back on track and we will extend an invitation to visit Cork to the filmmakers whose work is chosen for the 2023 festival.
+Films will screened in the intimate Rory Gallagher Theatre, named for the world famous Cork blues/rock guitarist Rory Gallagher, in the Gate Cinema in Cork City and in a number of interesting and intimate locations around Cork City.

 Story? has a strong link with CampusDoc, an international student documentary film festival that is held in the Dutch city of Utrecht every June.
 CampusDoc alumni have had their films shown at Story? in recent years.